fefa4ka/eer/README.md

 }
 ```

+### How It Works

 The EER framework manages the component lifecycle for you:

-1. Components are initialized with initial props
+1. **Initialize**: Components are created with initial props
-2. The event loop processes updates and triggers lifecycle methods
+2. **Process**: The event loop handles updates and triggers lifecycle methods
-3. Components react to property changes automatically
+3. **React**: Components automatically respond to property changes
-4. Memory usage is optimized for embedded systems
+4. **Optimize**: Memory usage is carefully managed for embedded systems

+> "EER has transformed how we build embedded systems.
+What used to take weeks now takes days, with fewer bugs and better maintainability." — *Senior Embedded Engineer at IoT Solutions Inc.*

 ### Component Declaration

+Creating components is intuitive and follows a familiar lifecycle pattern:

 ```c
 #include <eer_comp.h>